rOpenSpain/rostemplate/README.md

 This package is a `pkgdown` template adapted to [rOpenSpain](https://ropenspain.es/) site.

-This package is a proof of concept.
+This is a private template for use by core rOpenSpain packages.
+Please don’t use it for your own code.

 Guidelines on how to use this template package on
 [this vignette](https://ropenspain.github.io/rostemplate/articles/rostemplate.html)
 (Spanish).